On an example of quiver DT/relative GW correspondence: Introduction

 \subsection{Plan of the paper}

-In Section \ref{section_precise_statements}, we state Theorem \ref{main_thm_precise}, precise and more general form of Theorem \ref{main_thm_0}.
-The following two Sections are dedicated to the proof of Theorem \ref{main_thm_precise}.
+In Section \ref{section_precise_statements}, we state Theorem \ref{main_thm_precise}, cited as Theorem \ref{main_thm_precise_intro} in the Introduction.
+The following two sections are dedicated to the proof of Theorem \ref{main_thm_precise}.
 In Section \ref{section_deg_point}, we apply a degeneration argument to show that we can transform the $\beta \cdot D_2$ absolute point conditions entering the definition of $N_\beta^{Y/D_1}$ into $\beta \cdot D_2$ relative point conditions along the divisor $D_2$.
-In Section \ref{section_exchange_blow_ups}, another degeneration argument shows that these $\beta \cdot D_2$ relative point conditions along $D_2$ can be transformed into no condition at all on the surface $Z$ obtained from $Y$ by blowing-up $\beta \cdot D_2$ points on $D_2$.
+In Section \ref{section_exchange_blow_ups}, another degeneration argument shows that these $\beta \cdot D_2$ relative point conditions along $D_2$ can be transformed into no condition on the surface $Z$ obtained from $Y$ by blowing-up $\beta \cdot D_2$ points on $D_2$.
 In Section \ref{section_end_proof}, we finish the proof of Theorem \ref{main_thm_precise}.
 In Section \ref{section_examples}, we present various examples.